particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 - If you are using a 2G/3G device with a bq24195 and not using a battery, you will need to change the input current limit to the maximum.

+## PM-BAT power module

+In order to simplify a design using the bq24195 PMIC, MAX 17043 fuel gauge, and appropriate voltage regulators, the [PM-BAT](/hardware/power/pm-bat-datasheet/) module can be used to greatly simplify your design.
+It can be inserted into 0.1" female headers on your board, or directly soldered using the castellated pads on the bottom of the module.

 ## By device

 ### Boron